Kingston University MSc in Mechanical Engineering

 Why choose this course?

-This course will broaden and deepen your understanding of mechanical design engineering, modern materials application and advanced manufacturing technology.
-Teaching is through lectures, practical laboratory work, group work, case studies, and presentations.
-Through your choice of modules, you can tailor the course to your career ambitions.
-You will have the opportunity to analyse and solve a real-world engineering problem using cutting-edge technologies.
-These include finite elements modelling and analysis (FEM/FEA), computational fluid dynamics (CFD) and mechanism design analysis and control (CAE).
+During your Industrial Project Review and Analysis, you will have the opportunity to analyse and solve a real-world engineering problem using cutting-edge technologies.
+These include finite element modelling and analysis (FEM/FEA), computational fluid dynamics (CFD), and mechanism design, analysis and control as part of computer-aided engineering (CAE).

 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.